What Time Was It Eight Hours Ago

 Introduction

 Imagine you glance at your watch, see that it’s 3:00 PM, and someone asks, “What time was it eight hours ago?”
 At first glance, the answer seems obvious—just subtract eight hours.
-Yet, for many people, the mental gymnastics required to work through the 12‑hour clock, handle the transition from PM to AM, or consider different time zones can turn this simple question into a puzzling brain teaser.
+Yet, for many people, the mental gymnastics required to handle the 12‑hour clock, handle the transition from PM to AM, or consider different time zones can turn this simple question into a puzzling brain teaser.

 Detailed Explanation